jamal-haider/we-are-the-champions/README.md

 A practice base project that allows you to publish the endorsements.
 The form contains three text fields and one publish button.
 All the endorsements will be displayed below the form.
 Each endorsement can be liked or unliked by the users.

-## Roadmap
+## Stretch Goals

 - Simple input form with button to enter the data.
-- Displayes the records from firebase database in reverse order.
+- Fetches the records from firebase database in reverse order.
 - Like and dislike functionality for users.

 ## 🛠 Skills